MentitaRol/Lexical-Analysis/README.md

 - Anca - Quenya word for 'Jaws'.
 - And - 'long'.

-To achieve this, we will be using two computational methods: Finite Automata and Regular expressions
+To achieve this, we will be using two computational methods: Finite Automaton and Regular expressions

-### Finite Automata
+### Finite Automaton
 Acording to Geek for geeks (2024)
 > Finite automata are abstract machines used to recognize patterns in input sequences.
 >They consist of states, transitions, and input symbols, processing each symbol step-by-step.
 >If the machine ends in an accepting state after processing the input, the word is recognized as valid; otherwise, it is rejected.
 (GeeksforGeeks, 2024)

-Finite automata can be classified as:
+Finite automaton can be classified as:
-- Deterministic Finite Automata (DFA) – A structured model where each state has a unique transition for every input symbol.
+- Deterministic Finite Automaton (DFA) – A structured model where each state has a unique transition for every input symbol.
 (GeeksforGeeks, 2024)
-- Non-Deterministic Finite Automata (NFA) – A more flexible model where multiple transitions for the same input symbol can exist.
+- Non-Deterministic Finite Automaton (NFA) – A more flexible model where multiple transitions for the same input symbol can exist.
 (GeeksforGeeks, 2024)

 ### Choice of DFA
-For this specific problem I decided to use a Deterministic Finite Automata (DFA) to represent my solution, some of the reasons why I chose this are:
+For this specific problem I decided to use a Deterministic Finite Automaton (DFA) to represent my solution, some of the reasons why I chose this are:
 -	Since the words don’t require multiple possibilities or choices at each state, a DFA is more suited since each input symbol leads to one specific state.
 -	An NFA would allow multiple possible transitions for a single input, which is not necessary in this case.
 -	DFA is more efficient in terms of time complexity because it guarantees a single path through the states, without needing to explore multiple possible transitions.